groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-04-30-support-for-bittorrent-format-in-groupdocs.metadata-for-.net-18.4/index.md

 url: /2018/04/30/support-for-bittorrent-format-in-groupdocs.metadata-for-.net-18.4/
 author: 'Ali Ahmed'
 summary: ''
-tags: []
+tags: ['GroupDocs.Metadata', 'GroupDocs.Metadata for .NET', 'GroupDocs.Metadata for .NET Releases']
-categories: ['GroupDocs.Metadata', 'GroupDocs.Metadata for .NET', 'GroupDocs.Metadata for .NET Releases', 'GroupDocs.Metadata Product Family']
+categories: ['GroupDocs.Metadata Product Family']
 ---

 ![GroupDocs.Metadata for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/06/groupdocs-metadata-net.png "GroupDocs-Metadata-theme-100x100")GroupDocs team is proudly announcing the monthly release of [GroupDocs.Metadata for .NET](https://products.groupdocs.com/metadata/net) **18.4**.
 Using the latest release, you can now read and update **BitTorrent** file format metadata, read **DublinCore** metadata and get **Image Cover **metadata using a unified approach.
 Furthermore, a couple of bugs found in the earlier version of the API are now resolved.
 We recommend you to [download](https://downloads.groupdocs.com/metadata/net/new-releases/groupdocs.metadata-for-.net-18.4/) and use the latest version of the API.